bburns/PyVoyager/README.md

 Compatibility
 ----------------------------------------

-The main limitation is **img2png**, which is only available on Windows.
-This is what converts the PDS IMG files to PNGs, so it's a crucial step.
+The main limitation is **img2png**, which is only available on Windows - this is what converts the PDS IMG files to PNGs, so it's a crucial step.

 In the future, the PNG images could be hosted elsewhere for download, to skip the tarfile and extraction and conversion steps, and allow for cross-platform use.